chrisbroski/utipem/README.md

 ```
 Mace
 Weapon (bash) I
 On >= 2d6, deal target damage to a random anatomy.
+Engages with targetbcharacter.
 Target receives opportunity for a defensive maneuver.

 U: 9